Infographic: What is the Path Your Seafood Takes?

 Step 2: During primary processing, the head and guts of the fish are removed, making it easier to transport and prevent spoilage.
 At this point, the vessel may take its catch to shore for processing on land.
-However, for many fisheries, giant at-sea processing vessels collect seafood from many catcher vessels, then head and gut the fish while crossing the ocean.
-These at-sea processors and transport vessels frequently deliver fish to large plants in countries where labor is cheap to begin secondary processing of the fish.
+However, for many fisheries, giant at-sea processing vessels collect seafood from many catcher vessels, then remove the head and gut the fish while crossing the ocean.
+These at-sea processors and transport vessels frequently deliver fish to large plants in countries where labor is cheaper to begin secondary processing of the fish.

-Step 3: Secondary processing includes thawing the fish to allow trimming, deboning, breading, cooking, and packaging for wholesale or retail sales.
+Step 3: Secondary processing includes thawing the fish to allow trimming, deboning, breading, cooking and packaging for wholesale or retail sales.
 At this stage, the fish is refrozen and labeled as a “product of” the country where processing takes place, often omitting where it was farmed or captured.